payalchandak/llm/README.md

 #### Optional (for direct provider access)

+**Note**: Direct provider access is not recommended.
+Only use if you have free credits available that you prefer over OpenRouter.
+Prefer OpenRouter otherwise.

 - **`OPENAI_API_KEY`**: For direct OpenAI API access
 - **`ANTHROPIC_API_KEY`**: For direct Anthropic/Claude API access
 - **`GOOGLE_API_KEY`**: For direct Google/Gemini API access